suislanchez/spotify-vibify-playlist/README.md

-Type a vibe.
+Type a vibe, phrase, era, be specific as you want.
 Get a playlist.
 Share it.
 Repeat.

-Whether you’re a “Main Character Girl”, a guy with rings but no job, or just “a bit happy but please no ‘Happy’ by Pharrell”, this app gets you.
-Describe who you are (or who you’re trying to be) and get a playlist that nails the energy.

 ⸻